firecracker-microvm/firecracker/docs/jailer.md

   this involves registering handlers with the cgroup `notify_on_release` mechanism, while being wary about potential race conditions (the instance crashing before the subscription process is complete, for example).
-- For extra resilience, the jailer expects to be spawned by the user in a new PID namespace, most likely via a combination of `clone()` with the `CLONE_NEWPID` flag and `exec()`.
-A process must be created in a new PID namespace in order to become a pseudo-init process, and the other option is to use a `clone()` in the jailer, which seems unnecessary.
+- For extra resilience, the `--new-pid-ns` flag enables the Jailer to exec the binary file in a new PID namespace, in order to become a pseudo-init process.
+  Alternatively, the user can spawn the jailer in a new PID namespace via a combination of `clone()` with the `CLONE_NEWPID` flag and `exec()`.
 - When running with `--daemonize`, the jailer will fail to start if it's a process group leader, because `setsid()` returns an error in this case.
   Spawning the jailer via `clone()` and `exec()` also ensures it cannot be a